andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-08-specificanionads.md

 $$\Delta G_{solv,i} = G_{i_{(aq)}}-G_{i_{(g)}}$$

 The solvation energy of A$^-$ in theory should be potential-independent as it is in the bulk solution far away from the electrode.
-The solvation energy of A$^*$ and the bare metal can be potential-dependent and are ill-defined.
+The solvation energy of $A^*$ and the bare metal can be potential-dependent and are ill-defined.
 Here, we assume these solvation contributions are potential-independent to rewrite the free energy change of specific anion adsorption as:

 $$\Delta G_{ads}(U_{abs})=G_{A^*_{(g)}} + G_{e^-} - G_{A^-_{(g)}} - G_{*_{(g)}}+\Delta\Delta G_{solv}$$

 Note that the free energy of the electron is simply defined as:
 $$G_{e^-}=-|e|U_{abs}$$
-where e is the electron charge and the U$_{abs}$ is the electrode on the absolute potential.
+where e is the electron charge and the $U_{abs}$ is the electrode on the absolute potential.
-The equilibrium potential, U$^0$ is insightful in predicting the potential at which anions would adsorb.
+The equilibrium potential, $U^0$ is insightful in predicting the potential at which anions would adsorb.
 This occurs when the free energy change of adsorption is at zero defined as:

 $$\Delta G_{ads}(U^0_{abs})=0=G_{A^*_{(g)}} -|e|U^0_{abs} - G_{A^-_{(g)}} - G_{*_{(g)}}+\Delta\Delta G_{solv}$$